You must own a SaaS company that needs some backlinks.

 Besides finding the right people, organizing a successful outreaching process, and keeping in great touch, you should also be able to pick domains carefully.

-When it comes to SaaS link building, there are two main ways you can go:
+When it comes to link building for SaaS, there are two main ways you can go:

 - Getting backlinks from SaaS website blogs